Star Comprehensive vs Care Supreme: Which Wins in 2026?

 Do both plans cover pre-existing diseases?

-Yes, after a 2–4 year waiting period (varies by plan variant).
+Yes, after the pre-existing-disease waiting period, which the IRDAI caps at 36 months (shorter on some variants).
 Full disclosure of pre-existing conditions is mandatory.
 Read pre-existing disease disclosure guide.